Kava-Labs/kava/docs/education/hello_kava.md

 cosmos.base.query.v1beta1.PageResponse pagination = 2;
 }
 ```
+Our ```query.proto``` now contains the types for our queries, we have defined a request type  & a response type and those types will be returned once we trigger a query through the CLI, REST API, or Grpc.
+The response will follow the same structure regardless of the type of client initiating the request.

-Once we have now defined our query, tx, and greet proto files we finally need to set up the genesis.proto file and then we are ready to generate these types in the genesis file we will create a basic genesis that doesn't do anything for now.
+We defined our query, tx, and greet proto files we finally need to set up the genesis file and then we are ready to generate these types.
+In the genesis file we will create a minimal ```genesis.proto``` for this tutorial to keep things simple.
 ```
 syntax = "proto3";
 package  kava.greet.v1beta1;